duneanalytics/docs/docs/resources/dune-bounties.md

 #### Can I run contests on dework?

 You can indeed run contests on dework, they are called multiple submissions.
-Read about this in [dework's documentation](https://dework.gitbook.io/product-docs/fundamentals/task-types-and-assignee-gating#multiple-submissions)
+Read about this in [dework's documentation](https://dework.gitbook.io/product-docs/fundamentals/task-types-and-assignee-gating#multiple-submissions).

+After running contests it often times makes sense to give the one of the winners a follow-up task to reconcile the best ideas of all submitted dashboards into one final version.

+We do not recommend running contests, work on Dune should be collaborative, not competitve.

 #### Is all of this public?